 One year after their father’s death, in November 1832, the boys are transferred to one of the Orphan areas within the same camp.
 Isaac (11) becomes number 840 and Arij (12) number 550.
 On February 11, 1833, Arij escapes from the camp and never returns.
 He later becomes a sailor and marries.

 In May, Isaac also tries to escape.
 Seventeen miles west he gets caught and is brought back to the camp.
+A committee fines him and locks him in solitary confinement for four days, every other day without food or water.
 Officials corresponded among themselves that he had said he was “trying to go home to his mother.”
 Another 4.5 years he remains imprisoned, until his release on October 22, 1837.
 Like his brother, Isaac starts to work as a sailor.
 Four years later, he dies at sea at age 20.

 Dutch King William I (reign 1815-1840) was the president of this endeavor named De Maatschappij van Weldadigheid (The Well-Doing Company), founded in 1818 under the guise of helping and civilizing poor children.
 National and local politicians, as well as hired camp staff, carried out many of the operations, and Johannes van den Bosch (1780-1844) was the executive manager.
 It was dismantled around 1900.